Skip to Content

 However, there are shorter-term volunteer teaching positions, like with Projects Abroad, that might put you in front of a class for a minimum of a month at a time.

-Just like language learning, teaching English provides an entire culture to you every day you are in the classroom.
+Just like language learning, teaching English provides an entire culture to you every day in the classroom.

 Brooke digging in Menorca, Spain